 Unlike other villages, Totsukawa Village appears many times in Japanese history.
-The first mention of Tostuakawa is when the Jinshi War broke out.
-During the war the villagers of Totsugawa aligned themselves with Prince Oama, who would later become Emperor Tenmu.
+The first mention of Totsukawa is when the Jinshin War broke out.
+During the war the villagers of Totsukawa aligned themselves with Prince Oama, who would later become Emperor Tenmu.
 The villagers’ contribution played a huge part in Prince Oama’s victory in the war and afterward, he rewarded the villagers by exempting them from taxation.
 The village continued to avoid paying taxes for another 1,200 years.
 They also supported Go-daigo’s government and sided with Tokugawa during the Siege of Osaka.
 Perhaps because life as hunters in the mountains help cultivate skills that were highly valued in those wars.
 At the end of the Edo Period, the village joined an alliance to protect Kyoto and the emperor along with other successful, much larger provinces such as Satsuma and Choshu.

 Naturally, the village’s pride and independence had a strong influence on its culture.
 Additionally, being surrounded by tall mountains, made it difficult for outsiders to keep in touch with people in the village, or rather, made it easier for the villagers to simply avoid contact with the outside.
 The village has continued to maintain its independent nature to this day.
 Even though many other smaller villages and nearby towns began to merge during the Heisei Period, Totsukawa has not.

 What to Do in Totsukawa Village?

 When it comes to Tosukawa, relaxing in an onsen is a must.
 Though its reputation as an onsen hot spot (pun, lol) only begun in the Edo Period, all the onsen in Totsukawa use 100% pure onsen water.